j-narleski/NarleskiThompson_ENV872_EDA_FinalProject/README.md

 - Method:	EPA-standardized method of chemical analysis
 - Analyte:	The chemical of interest in each dataset
 - Amount:	Amount of chemical detected in the sample
-- Unit.1:	The original unit the chemical was measured in
+- Unit.1:	The original unit the chemical was measured in ("ng/g (nanograms per gram)" for Mercury, PFA, PCB. "mg/g (milligrams per gram)" for Fatty Acids)
+- Unit.2:	The amount of chemical converted to common units.
+Only for some contaminants ("ppb (parts per billion)" for Mercury, PFA, PCB. "ug/g (micrograms per gram)" for Fatty Acids)
+- Year: Column added manually to assign sample year to each result

 For the site mapping data, the columns are as follows:
 - LAKE: The Great Lake the sample is from